SamMed05/sm_blog/_posts/2021-11-26-what-does-it-feels-like-to-be-ahead.md

 categories: School Life-lessons
 ---

-In this post I'll share my thoughts about a situation I recently found myself in.
+In this post I'll share my thoughts about a situation I recently found myself in and digress a bit on some other things.

 *Three months have passed since my last post.
 Lately, I've been busy with school and other projects so that's the reason for such a long period of inactivity.
 I can't promise a regular publication frequency for my new posts, so come back here often to check in order not to miss anything! 😊*